Improving the Effectiveness and Efficiency of Stochastic Neighbour Embedding with Isolation Kernel: Discussion

-The proposed idea can be applied to variants of stochastic neighbour embedding, e.g., NeRV \citep{venna2010information} and JSE \citep{lee2013typeRNX} since they employ the same algorithm procedure as t-SNE.
-The only difference is the use of variants of the cost function, i.e., type 1 or type 2 mixture of KL divergences.
+The common feature of existing variants of t-SNE is that they all use the Gaussian kernel.\footnote{There are other data-dependent kernels that can be used in t-SNE, see Appendix D for details.} The proposed idea can be applied to variants of stochastic neighbour embedding, e.g., NeRV \cite{venna2010information} and JSE \cite{lee2013typeRNX}, since they employ the same algorithm procedure as t-SNE.
+The only difference is the use of variants of cost function, i.e., type 1 or type 2 mixture of KL divergences.

+In addition, Isolation kernel can be used in existing methods which aims to speed up t-SNE in step 3 of the algorithm.
+This is discussed in Section \ref{speedup}.